 - Educate your guests on what is and isn’t recyclable in your community by creating a DIY Sign for your in-home recycling container.

 Whether you’re staying home or hitting the road, your summer reading list won’t be complete without these Recycling 101 articles, carefully curated to help you and your neighbors recycle more, better.
-And, no summer would be complete without taking a moment to give back to people and the planet – explore ways to encourage your friends and family to recycle by sharing an inspiring social media post,or joining a national Facebook Group of other like-minded individuals.
+And, no summer would be complete without taking a moment to give back to people and the planet – explore what and how to recycle in your community by chatting your recycling questions in realtime.